AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/project-setup.md

 1. In the **Environment ID** field, enter a temporary name for your workspaces while in development mode.
 When you are ready for production, change this value to a permanent value, such as Production.

 1. (Optional) By default, if an error occurs when Adobe Commerce attempts to send an event to Adobe I/O, Commerce retries a maximum of seven times.
-To change this value, uncheck the Use system value checkbox and set a new value in the **Maximum retries to send events** field.
+To change this value, uncheck the **Use system value** checkbox and set a new value in the **Maximum retries to send events** field.

-1. (Optional) By default, Adobe Commerce runs a cron job (clean_event_data) every 24 hours that delete event data three days old.
-To change the number of days to retain event data, uncheck the Use system value checkbox and set a new value in the Event retention time (in days) field.
+1. (Optional) By default, Adobe Commerce runs a cron job (clean_event_data) every 24 hours that deletes event data three days old.
+To change the number of days to retain event data, uncheck the **Use system value** checkbox and set a new value in the **Event retention time (in days)** field.

 1. Click **Save Config**.